S-Hunt/FoilTrack/README.md

 all mine.
 If you find any please let me know.
 (2) Some parts of the scripts require Matlab toolboxes.
 See below for some further information.
 (3) The documentation is far from complete.
 It was written as aide-mémoire for when I use the scripts.
 (4) The scripts have been tested under Ubuntu 14.04 / Matlab 2014a and MacOS 10.13 (High Siera) / MatLab 2017a.
-It is possible that the scripts do not work elsewhere.
+It is possible (but unlikely) that the scripts do not work elsewhere.

 ## Background and literature